guilhemmarchand/trackme/docs/configuration.rst

     - indexes need to be declared on the search head layer hosting TrackMe too (and other search heads as a good practice), data will not be stored on the search head but this allows autocompletion and collect/mcollect features
     - given that TrackMe comes with a built-in definition as part of the package, you do not need to handle this normally on the search head but on the indexers (unless the default/indexes.conf is trashed via some automation)

-In well designed Splunk environments, you will most likely use volumes on the indexers, you would translate this within your indexer configuration to the following configuration potentially:
+In well-designed Splunk environments, you will most likely use volumes on the indexers, you would translate this within your indexer configuration to the following configuration potentially:

 ::